 - Fellow at the Kennedy School of Government at Harvard University

 - Author of Unquiet Frontier and Grand Strategy of the Habsburg Empire

-Dr. A. Wess Mitchell is an American foreign policy expert who formerly served as Assistant Secretary for European and Eurasian Affairs at the U.S. Department of State.
+Wess Mitchell is a keynote speaker and an American foreign policy expert who formerly served as Assistant Secretary for European and Eurasian Affairs at the U.S. Department of State.
 He was responsible for diplomatic relations with the 50 countries of Europe and Eurasia, alongside the institutions of NATO, the EU and OSCE.
 He is also the co-founder of the Center for European Policy Analysis; a policy institute that is dedicated to the study of Central and Eastern Europe.